LINGKOD MARIA COMMUNITY DEVELOPMENT AND ADVOCACY CENTER

+LMCDAC envisions to become a leading center in forming enlightened, healthy, just, and peaceful communities free from hunger, poverty, and all forms of exploitation.
 Its mission is to work with people whose lives are dominated by poverty, illiteracy, diseases, and other disadvantages.
 With a holistic and developmental approach, it strives to bring about positive changes in the quality of life of these people.
-It also chooses to work with sectors where the expertise of the institution is needed to bridge development in greater communities.
+It also chooses to work with sectors where the institution’s expertise is needed to bridge development in more significant communities.

 - Relentlessly pursue excellence in community extension services for local and global relevance and responsiveness;

-- Persistently challenge every Marian to explore and pursue relevant, innovative and breakthrough ideas on community development and services through research and development undertakings;
+- Persistently challenge every Marian to explore and pursue relevant, innovative, and breakthrough ideas on community development and services through research and development undertakings;

 - Conscientiously strengthen good governance and concordance among stakeholders for the sustenance of best practices in community extension and outreach activities;